 Here is a direct comparison for a 90-day trip:

-Slow travel also means you start eating where locals eat, using local transit confidently, and spending on things you actually enjoy rather than on the logistical friction of constant movement.
+Slow travel also means eating where locals eat, using local transit confidently, and spending on what you enjoy instead of constant logistical friction.

 Building a Long-Term Travel Budget When Your Savings Are Low

-Having a low savings balance does not disqualify you from long-term travel.
-But it does mean you need a budget that is grounded in real numbers, not optimistic guesses.
+A low savings balance does not disqualify you from long-term travel.
+But it does mean you need a budget grounded in real numbers, not optimistic guesses.

 The core spending categories for any long-term traveler are: accommodation, food, transport, activities, communication (SIM cards and data), travel insurance, and an emergency buffer.
 None of these is optional.